 I’m Erik, and I’ve been a professional software engineer for more than 25 years.
 I used many programming languages in my career, but Python is my absolute favorite!
 I love programming and building complex systems, but I also love to write.
 That’s why I decided to combine these two by writing this tutorial and creating this website.

-You can also find me on Medium, where I regularly write Python programming-related articles.
+You can also follow and find me on Medium, where I regularly write Python programming-related articles.

 How you can help